Searching

 Ageing Standards

-These are standards that the Board has determined should no longer be described as ‘current’ due to the length of time since their publication and the absence of any subsequent detailed technical review.
-A two-year review project, that concluded in Spring 2023, examined 27 of the oldest WIS & IGN.
-Of these 16 were found to have been subject to external changes (e.g. due to publication or updating of national, European or international standards being referenced; or product or industry innovation) that rendered them no longer fully current.
+Prior to that 2026 decision, a two-year review project, that concluded in Spring 2023, examined 27 of the oldest WIS & IGN.
+Of these 16 were found to have been subject to external changes (e.g. due to publication or updating of national, European or international standards being referenced; or product or industry innovation) that rendered them no longer fully ‘current’.
 However, the documents were considered to retain sufficient value that they might, with careful interpretation by users, still have some residual value.
+They were therefore recategorised as ‘ageing’.

 Archived Standards